EVENTS ARCHIVE (most recent first)

 2015 seminar series @ University of Roehampton, Fincham 001, Wednesdays – free and open to all:

-- PLEASE NOTE THIS SEMINAR IS TO BE REARRANGED FOR THE AUTUMN TERM: 25 February 2015, 4-5: Kate Briggs, ‘And This Is What We Call By the Book’s Name’.
+- NB.
+This seminar had to be cancelled: Kate Briggs, ‘And This Is What We Call By the Book’s Name’.
 Outline: Lecturing on the novel in 1979 at the Collège de France, Roland Barthes noted: we turn our books into pieces of lace.
 Reading is both the means of activating and experiencing a book and, at the same time, the means by which we turn it into something else.
 In this talk writer and translator Kate Briggs will discuss an ongoing research project which explores and attempts to find ways of articulating this difference between the book “itself” and what, when thinking or speaking of the it after the fact, we call by the book’s name.
 She will point to how a handful of writers, literary critics and theorists have identified and wondered about this problem: Robert Louis Stevenson, Percy Lubbock, Vladimir Nabokov, Roland Barthes, Nicholson Baker.
 She will then describe the workshop she led with readers in Leeds College of Art Library in May 2014 and the work she has produced as a result.

 11 November 2015 at 4pm, Bournemouth University Narrative Research Group.
 Title and speakers as above.